Pedro Cano

 Don Pedro Cano

-At first it was hard for me to leave Colombia because I had a wife and 11 children, and they could not come with me.
-Lyon only needed skilled workers and they did not think I should bring my family.
-But they promised to help me bring my family after I arrived and worked for a while.
-I found a small apartment near Lyon because I walked to work every day.
-I worked many hours, up to 12 hours a day sometimes.
-They paid me about $2.20 per hour and I would send almost all the money I earned to my wife in Colombia.
-I kept enough to pay rent and to buy some food, but everything else I would send to her so she could some day soon come to live with me in Central Falls.
+At first, it was hard for me to leave Colombia because I had a wife and eleven children who couldn’t come with me.
+Lyon needed skilled workers but didn’t want us to bring our families at first.
+They promised to help me bring mine later, after I had worked for a while.
+I found a small apartment near the mill so I could walk to work every day.
+I often worked long hours—sometimes up to twelve hours a day.
+They paid me about $2.20 an hour, and I sent nearly all my earnings to my wife in Colombia.
+I kept just enough for rent and food, saving the rest so my family could one day join me in Central Falls.

-I did not know English, but at work all the Colombians spoke to each other in Spanish, so English was not important.
-Jay spoke Spanish, so he would sometimes talk to us and ask us questions about our work, and sometimes he would ask me about my family back home in Colombia.
-At that time, I didn’t feel that I had to learn too much English because we worked at our machines all day and didn’t have time to talk to the other workers.
+I didn’t know English, but all the Colombians spoke Spanish to each other, so we got by.
+Jay spoke Spanish too, and he often stopped to talk with us—sometimes about our work, sometimes about our families back home.
+Because of that, I didn’t feel I needed to learn much English.
+We spent most of our time at our machines and didn’t have many chances to talk to the American or Portuguese workers.

-There was a market close to us in Providence where some of the Colombians would go to buy [Latin American] food, a Cuban family owned it, but I don’t remember the name of the store.
-There was also another market called Fefa's Market further down in Providence, on Broad Street, where we bought our food.
-We would go there to buy food and to speak Spanish because we would also find other people speaking Spanish there when we arrived.
-There were a few Puerto Ricans at the time, and they seemed to enjoy talking to us as much as we enjoyed talking to them.
+There was a market in Providence where some of us Colombians went to buy Latin American food.
+It was owned by a Cuban family, though I don’t recall the name.
+Another store, Fefa’s Market, was further down Broad Street.
+We went there to shop and speak Spanish, because we always met other people who spoke our language.
+There were a few Puerto Ricans too, and they liked chatting with us as much as we enjoyed talking with them.

-Today it is hard to imagine that we lived like that in those days.
-Central Falls has changed and now we have so many [Latino] markets, restaurants, record stores and people in the street can be heard speaking Spanish every day.
-There are also so many other people [from Latin America], and not just a few like when I first arrived.
-Life is very different for my children today, and I am proud and happy that they do not have the struggles that we did in the 1960s.
+It’s hard to imagine now what life was like then.
+Central Falls has changed so much.
+Today there are many Latino markets, restaurants, and record stores, and Spanish is heard everywhere.
+There are people from all over Latin America now—not just a few families like when I first arrived.
+Life is very different for my children, and I am proud and happy that they don’t face the same struggles we did in the 1960s.

 January 14, 2012 — Don Pedro passed away at the age of 92.